 Maintenance release.
-A certification confirming that the maintenance work to which it relates has been complied with in accordance with the applicable standards of airworthiness, using approved data.
+A document which contains a certification confirming that the maintenance work to which it relates has been completed in a satisfactory manner in accordance with appropriate airworthiness requirements.

 Major modification.
 Major modification means an alteration not listed in the aircraft, aircraft engine, or propeller specifications - (1) that might appreciably affect weight, balance, structural strength, performance, power-plant, operations, flight characteristics, or other qualities affecting airworthiness; or (2) that is not done according to accepted practices or cannot be done by elementary operations.
 Described in IS: 5.1.1.2 (a)(1).